slice

 Red Chute (11140204)

-EPA Ecoregions Serviced Mississippi Alluvial Plain
+EPA Ecoregions Serviced South Central Plains

-Available Wetland Habitat Types Bottomland Hardwood, Cypress-Tupelo, Stream
+Available Wetland Habitat Types Bottomland Hardwood, Cypress-Tupelo

-Total Mitigation Acres 294 acres
+Total Mitigation Acres 294

-Current Mitigation Acres Available for Sale 0.0 acres
+Current Mitigation Acres Available for Sale 288

 Functional Assessment Method & Credit Value